graphql-rules/graphql-rules/docs/rules/08-authorization/README.md

 ---

 Authorization is one of the relatively difficult problems in GraphQL.
 There are 2 main approaches to address this problem:
-1. Authorization below the GraphQL Layer in the Business Logic / Services
+1. Authorization below the GraphQL Layer in the Business Logic / Services.
 2. Authorization in/above the GraphQL Layer as an API Gateway approach.

 This section provides with suggestions of how to implement authorization in your GraphQL API.